PhysicsOtago/otagophysicsweb/README.md

-# otagophysicsweb
+# OtagoPhysicsWeb

-To manage jobs for maintaining physics department webpage.
+This repository might never have any code.
+It is a way we can use githubs issue tracking for the physics department webpage.